Top 10 gzip examples in Linux or unix

 Gzip -9 filename.txt Gzip –best filename.txt

-The both above options compress filename.txt files slowly and create filename.txt.gz folder
+Both above options compress filename.txt files slowly and create a filename.txt.gz folder

-zip each file in the current directory and creating separate gz
+zip each file in the current directory and create a separate gz

 let us say we have file1.txt,file2.txt,file3.txt in the current directory /tmp/directory.
-To do this, we have to iterate each file and do the gzip command redirect(>) the output as gz file
+To do this, we have to iterate each file and do the gzip command redirect(>) the output as a gz file.

--c option keep all the original files (file1.txt,file2.txt,file3.txt) and give the file to stdout console.
+-c option keeps all the original files (file1.txt,file2.txt,file3.txt) and gives the file to the stdout console.

-if we don’t specified any option, it will remove all the files, and create a gz file
+if we don’t specify any option, it will remove all the files, and create a gz file